VigneshVSV/hololinked/README.md

 - [example repository](https://github.com/VigneshVSV/hololinked-examples) - detailed examples for both clients and servers
 - [helper GUI](https://github.com/VigneshVSV/hololinked-portal) - view & interact with your object's methods, properties and events.

-See a list of currently supported features [below](#currently-supported).
-You may use a script deployment/automation tool to remote stop and start servers, in an attempt to remotely control your hardware scripts.
+See a list of currently supported possibilities while using this package [below](#currently-supported).

+> You may use a script deployment/automation tool to remote stop and start servers, in an attempt to remotely control your hardware scripts.
-### Further Reading

-The intention behind specifying HTTP URL paths and methods directly on object's members is to
-- eliminate the need to implement a detailed HTTP server (& its API) which generally poses problems in queueing commands issued to instruments (at least non-modbus & scientific ones)
-- or, write an additional boiler-plate HTTP to RPC bridge or HTTP request handler code to object oriented code bridge
-- or, find a reasonable HTTP-RPC implementation which supports all three of properties, actions and events, yet appeals deeply to the object oriented python world.

-This is based on the original assumption that segregation of hardware resources in software is best done when they are divided as properties, actions and events.

-Ultimately, as expected, the redirection from the HTTP side to the object is mediated by ZeroMQ which implements the fully fledged RPC server that queues all the HTTP requests to execute them one-by-one on the hardware/object.
-The HTTP server can also communicate with the RPC server over ZeroMQ's INPROC (for the non-expert = multithreaded applications, at least in python) or IPC (for the non-expert = multiprocess applications) transport methods.
-In the example above, INPROC is used by default, which is also the fastest transport between two threads - one thread serving the HTTP server and one where the Thing's properties, actions and events run.
-There is no need for yet another TCP from HTTP to TCP to ZeroMQ transport athough this is also supported.

-> If you do not like queueing certain commands, you can always manually thread out or create async functions for the time being.
-Overcoming queueing will be natively supported in future versions.

-Serialization-Deserialization overheads are also already reduced.
-For example, when pushing an event from the object which gets automatically tunneled as a HTTP SSE or returning a reply for an action from the object, there is no JSON deserialization-serialization overhead when the message passes through the HTTP server.
-The message is serialized once on the object side but passes transparently through the HTTP server.
-When not implemented in this fashion, it can be unnecessarily time consuming when sending large data like images or large arrays through the HTTP server.
-If you hand-write a RPC client within a HTTP server, you may have to work a little harder to get this optimization.

-One may use the HTTP API according to one's beliefs (including letting the package auto-generate it), although it is mainly intended for web development and cross platform clients like the [node-wot](https://github.com/eclipse-thingweb/node-wot) HTTP(s) client.
-The node-wot client is the recommended Javascript client for this package as one can seamlessly plugin code developed from this package to the rest of the IoT tools, protocols & standardizations, or do scripting on the browser or nodeJS.
-Please check node-wot docs on how to consume [Thing Descriptions](https://www.w3.org/TR/wot-thing-description11) to call actions, read & write properties or subscribe to events.
+One may use the HTTP API according to one's beliefs (including letting the package auto-generate it), but it is mainly intended for web development and cross platform clients like the [node-wot](https://github.com/eclipse-thingweb/node-wot) HTTP(s) client.
+If your plan is to develop a truly networked system, it is recommended to learn more and use [Thing Descriptions](https://www.w3.org/TR/wot-thing-description11) to describe your hardware.
 A Thing Description will be automatically generated if absent as shown in JSON examples above or can be supplied manually.
-To know more about client side scripting, please look into the documentation [How-To](https://hololinked.readthedocs.io/en/latest/howto/clients.html#using-node-wot-http-s-client) section.
+The node-wot HTTP(s) client will be able to consume such a description, validate it and abstract away the protocol level details so that one can invoke actions, read & write properties or subscribe to events in a technology agnostic manner.
+In this way, one can plugin code developed from this package to the rest of the IoT/data-acquisition tools, protocols & standardizations.
+To know more about client side scripting with node-wot, please look into the documentation [How-To](https://hololinked.readthedocs.io/en/latest/howto/clients.html#using-node-wot-http-s-client) section.

 ### Currently Supported